-Kelly Smile Dentistry is certified to fit Invisalign braces to our patients at a very affordable price.
+Kelly Smile Dentistry is certified to fit Invisalign braces to our teenage and adult patients at a very affordable price.
 The alignment is seen as a better alternative to traditional metal braces because it is convenient, effective and more importantly, the procedure is almost pain-free.
 The whole process will take a minimum of three months, but it is not uncommon for some cases to continue the treatment for several years.
 These are extreme situations, however, and are very rare.
 For optimal results, you need to wear the aligners from 20 to 22 hours a day.

 Not a New Technology